MusaAqeel/MusaAqeel/README.md

 ## 💻 What I'm up to...
 - 🔨 Founded and currently leading Maple High Schools Computer Science Clubs newest division "MHS Programming".
 - 🔨 Leading a team of passionate programmers to create an object recognition tool using openCV in python.
-- 🔨 Developing an iOS application that has an overview of events, shows announcements, built in TechAssist functionality and other useful tool for Maple High School Students.
+- 🔨 Developing an iOS and Andriod application that has an overview of events, shows announcements, built in TechAssist functionality and other useful tool for Maple High School Students.

 **Languages and Tools:**